ibnsultan/swap/readme.md

 in swap there is no pre-declaration of functional prototypes, therefore the use of functions have to be fully declared before they are executed.
 **IMPORT**

-The import keyword is supplemented by the constant `lete` which literally means "bring", the import(`lete`) constant is used to import other files into the main program file.
+The import keyword is supplemented by the constant`lete` which literally means "bring", the import(`lete`) constant is used to import other files in to the main program file.

 The constant is followed by a string value which should contain the path to the imported file and this path must be provided as a suffix to the absolute path of the needed file